Csparmaz/WrtsBot/README.md

 # WrtsBot
-a bot that creates wrts accounts, thats it
+A bot that creates WRTS accounts, that's it.

+This bot is not complete, the code isn't well optimized